stevebuer/hamradio/android-auto/README.md

    - TCP/IP network connection
    - USB serial port

+**Future transmission feature:** The app will support sending FT8 beacons to test propagation.
+Your backend system would receive transmission requests from the app and queue them for transmission via your FT8 transmitter.

 ### Example: Using WSJT-X

 WSJT-X can log decodes to a file.
 You can tail this file and send it to the app: